etheriuman/restaurant-list/README.md

 - ## Application installation :
 1. ### For macOS users: open Terminal, Widows users should open Git Bash as well.

-2. To clone this project, you should command the message in your Terminal or Git Bash.
+2. To clone this project, you should command this in your Terminal or Git Bash.
 ```
 git clone https://github.com/etheriuman/restaurant-list.git
 ```